xpqx/linked-in-write-up-resources/WomenWhoCode/quiz_1/readme.md

 # Solution

 As presented, there are a couple of issues with the code.
 However, my solution is done in Java.
 There could be other solutions to the problem depending on the programming language that you decide to use.
-My specialty is Java and C++ with Python trailing behind as my top programming languages.
+My specialty is Java and C++ with Python trailing behind as my top programming language.

 # Link to Solution